ProCode2/roadmap/docs/timeline.md

 # 02/09/24 - 09/09/24

 - 5. Build map page
-  - Done building the basic map (08/09/24)
+  - Done building the basic map (08/09/24) Done
-  - Make it dynamic for all map sizes
+  - Make it dynamic for all map sizes Done
-  - add buttons to zoom in and out
+  - add buttons to zoom in and out (done zoom on scoll will add buttons later)
-- 6. Create a multiselect drop down for the tags in filter options in `/roadmaps`
+- 6. Create a multiselect drop down for the tags in filter options in `/roadmaps` - Done with a basic one, need more styling
 - 7. Add nanoid to slug
-- 8. Add unique enough Ids for nodes in reactflow (serial ids get conflicted during editing) or set new Ids to start from max pre existing id + 1 to avoid id conflicts
+- 8. Add unique enough Ids for nodes in reactflow (serial ids get conflicted during editing) or set new Ids to start from max pre existing id + 1 to avoid id conflicts - Done (using max serial id now)